IceSandwich/IceToolbag/CONTRIBUTING.md

 2. The comments in `TEMPLATE.py` will guide you to write codes.

-3. Import your custom class in `src/operators/richstrip/effects/__init__.py` and put your custom class in `ICETB_EFFECTS_CLASSES` array.

 4. Restart blender and you can see the result.

 I prefer to use [Blender Development](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development) addon in vscode so i can reload addon without restarting blender.

 `gaussianblur.py` is a good example to start with.

-Any api will change until it reach stable version but won't change frequently in the near future.
+Any api will change until it reaches stable version but won't change frequently in the near future.